0x3n0/0x3n0.github.io/_posts/2022-12-18-wifi-Interfaces.md

 ```
 airmon-ng start wlan0
 ```
+airmon-ng is a tool from the Aircrack-ng suite, a set of tools used for wireless security and analysis.
+The airmon-ng start command is used to set a wireless interface in monitor mode.

+In the example you provided, the command airmon-ng start wlan0 is used to set the interface wlan0 in monitor mode.
+This command will bring the interface down, set it to monitor mode, and bring it back up again, all in a single step.

 Note: In some cases, some processes (e.g. NetworkManager, wpa_supplicant) might interfere with other tools from aircrack-ng suite.
 They can be all killed using: